Olegator8800/ReyOrm/README.md

 Example
 ------------

-Examples of work with ReyOrm (aflfa version):
+Examples of work with ReyOrm (alfa version):

 Сode class repository for news: